 Contagion sensitivity was measured for the replication of Experiment 2 right before the end of the experiment using three items adapted from Haidt et al. (1994, as cited in Newman et al., 2011).
 Specifically, participants indicated their agreement with the following statements (1 = Strongly disagree, 9 = Strongly agree): “Even if I were hungry, I would not drink a bowl of my favorite soup if it had been stirred by a used but thoroughly washed flyswatter”, “It would bother me to sleep in a nice hotel room if I knew that a man had died of a heart attack in that room the night before”, and “If a friend offered me a piece of novelty chocolate shaped like dog-doo, I would not eat a bite.”.
-We felt that the 3-way interaction was already very complex and so meant to collect this measure only as an exploratory measure to mirror what was done in the original, with no predictions or analyses.
+We felt that the 3-way interaction was already very complex and so meant to collect this measure only as an exploratory measure to mirror what was done in the target article, with no predictions or analyses.

+Extension: Desire to have non-physical contact

+We modified the design for Experiment 1 to accommodate an extension.
+We included the question “How much would you like to meet this person through a video call?”
+(1 = Not at all; 9 = Very much so) to be displayed alongside the questions about desire to have physical contact.
+This question was presented three times, one time for each of the three items (sweater, wristwatch, pair of gloves).

 Deviations from the original studies

-Apart from the addition of the extension questions, we made a few more adjustments to our replication study design with reference to the original; these adjustments are summarized in the target article versus replication section of the supplementary.
+Apart from the addition of the extension questions, we made a few more adjustments to our replication study design with reference to the original; these adjustments are summarized in the “target article versus replication” section of the supplementary.

+Data analysis strategy

+Outliers and exclusions

+In this study, we did not classify outliers.
+We included all the data collected in our analysis for those who successfully completed the entire study.

+Order effects

+One deviation from the target article is that all participants completed both studies/scenarios in a random order.
+We consider this to be a stronger and advantageous design (see the “Design: Replication and Extension” section); however, one disadvantage is that their answers to one scenario may bias their answers to the following scenarios.

+We, therefore, pre-registered that if we failed to find support for our hypotheses, we would examine for indication of an order effect, and rerun the analyses for the failed study/studies by focusing on the participants that completed the failed study when it is displayed first.
+To compensate for multiple comparisons and the increased likelihood of capitalizing on chance, we set the alpha for the additional analyses to a stricter .005.

+Manipulation checks

+We also ran several manipulation checks in the same way that the target article did; however, seeing as that the target article’s exclusion criteria for Experiment 1 is unclear due to a lack of a cutoff definition, and that Experiment 2 did not exclude any participants at all, we pre-registered that we do not plan on checking manipulation checks or using those to exclude any participants in both of our analyses.
+In the case that one or both of the replication studies fail to replicate, we pre-registered that we will then proceed to run a supplementary analysis where individuals who failed the manipulation check are removed from the dataset, and report further findings in the exploratory analyses section.
+To compensate for multiple comparisons and the increased likelihood of capitalizing on chance, we set the alpha for the additional analyses to a stricter .005.

 Evaluation criteria for replication findings